vuejs/eslint-plugin-vue/docs/rules/no-bare-strings-in-template.md

 }
 ```

-- `whitelist` ...
-An array of whitelisted strings.
+- `allowlist` ...
+An array of allowed strings.
 - `attributes` ...
 An object whose keys are tag name or patterns and value is an array of attributes to check for that tag name.
 - `directives` ...
 An array of directive names to check literal value.